-Certificate applicant: An organisation or an individual who applies for a certificate and that is reliably identified at the time of submitting the application.
+Certificate applicant: An private or public organisation or an individual that applies for a certificate and that is identified at the time of submitting the application.

-Certificate holder: An organisation or an individual whose data and public key are verified by the certification authority's digital signature and who holds the private key linked with the certificate in question.
+Certificate holder: A private or public organisation or an individual whose data and public key are verified by the certification authority's digital signature and who holds the private key linked with the certificate in question.